Home / Blog / Lazy Hydration and Server Components in Nuxt – Vue.js 3 Performance

 Lazy Hydration in Nuxt core

-At the time of writing this article, there is a proposal to add lazy hydration to Nuxt Core where Daniel Roe (Head of Nuxt Framework) confirmed that it will be added as a feature of the already existing <Lazy* component prefix.
+At the time of writing this article, there is a proposal to add lazy hydration to Nuxt Core where Daniel Roe (Head of Nuxt Framework) confirmed that it will be added as a feature of the already existing <Lazy* component prefix and a PR has been created to add Delay Hydration feature to Lazy components.

 daniel roe's comment on github